Frequently Asked Questions

 Other common side effects of Savella were headache, constipation, dizziness, insomnia, hot flush, hyperhidrosis (excessive sweating), vomiting, palpitations, increased heart rate, dry mouth, and hypertension.
 This is not a complete list of side effects.
-Please ask your healthcare provider about possible risks and side effects and see the Important Risk Information about Savella.
+Please ask your healthcare provider about possible risks and side effects and see the Important Safety Information about Savella.

 In clinical trials, Savella was not shown to be associated with weight gain or weight loss.
 Patients in clinical trials who took Savella had an average weight loss of 1.76 lbs compared to patients in the placebo group who lost an average of .44 lbs.